Carlos Lopes: Early life

-Lopes was born in Vildemoinhos, near Viseu, Portugal.
-He worked as a stonecutter's helper.
+Carlos Lopes was born on 18 February 1947 in Vildemoinhos, near Viseu, Portugal.
+He was the first child in a family with eight children.
+To help with the family's financial struggles, he started working at age 13, taking several jobs such as stonemason's assistant and metalworker.

-Lopes wanted to play football at his local club, but his father opposed this, so he turned to other forms of athletics.
-In 1967 he was invited to join the athletics team of Sporting Clube de Portugal, and remained there until the end of his career in 1985.
+Lopes wanted to play football at local club Lusitano, but his father opposed it, so he turned to other sports.
+In 1967, he was invited to join the athletics team of Sporting Clube de Portugal, where his coach was Mário Moniz Pereira, and remained there until the end of his career in 1985.